Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Who requires GLEC reports?

-Manufacturers, retailers, and international shippers reporting their Scope 3 emissions under the GHG Protocol or CSRD.
+Manufacturers, retailers and international shippers that report their Scope 3 under the GHG Protocol or the CSRD.

-Road, maritime, rail, air, and inland waterway transport, as well as warehousing and last-mile operations.
+Road, maritime, rail, air and inland waterway, as well as warehousing and last mile.

 Yes.
-It is designed to harmonize logistics emissions calculations across countries, ensuring global comparability.
+It is designed to harmonise logistics calculations across different countries, ensuring global comparability.

 Paula Otero